yfeng95/GAN/README.md

+I organized this reposity mainly for learning GANs, so all codes about classical GANs were implemented with simple network structure and tested by MNIST dataset.
+Just know about how mathmatical analysis (in network structure and loss function) works in actual codes, learn how others implement the GANs, and finally, enjoy the magic of GANs :-D

+For more theoretical details and pratical codes about GANs, please go to [GAN_Theories](https://github.com/YadiraF/GAN_Theories) and [GAN_Applications](https://github.com/YadiraF/GAN_Applications), thanks!

+***************

 All have been tested with python2.7+ and tensorflow1.0+ in linux.

 * Datas: save training data.
 * Samples: save generated data, each folder contains several figs to **show the results**.
 * utils: contains 2 files
 	- data.py: prepreocessing data.
 	- nets.py: Generator and Discriminator are saved here.

 Note:
 > The final layer can be sigmoid(data: [0,1]) or tanh(data:[-1,1]), my codes all use sigmoid.
 > Using weights_initializer=tf.random_normal_initializer(0, 0.02) will converge faster.

 **DCGAN**

 - [x] conv

-*I used very simple G and D(2-3 layers) to test mnist.*

 **Conditional GAN**

 - [x] condition + mlp `D:G = 1:1`
 - [x] condition + conv(dcgan)  `D:G=1:1 faster than mlp`